ros-controls/ros2_controllers/joint_trajectory_controller/doc/userdoc.rst

 Hardware interface type [#f1]_
 -------------------------------

-The controller is templated to work with multiple hardware interface types.
 Currently joints with position, velocity and effort interfaces are supported.
 For position-controlled joints, desired positions are simply forwarded to the joints;
 while for velocity (effort) joints, the position+velocity trajectory following error is mapped to velocity (effort) commands through a PID loop.